 A) The proposed mixed-use project complies with the General Plan designation of Neighborhood Commercial (CN) and the Zoning classification of Neighborhood Commercial (C-N).
 The proposed commercial uses comply with the General Plan designation of Neighborhood Commercial (CN).
 Although the General Plan encourages mixed-use developments, it does not specifically address the density allowed within a commercial zone for a mixed-use project.
 The Merced Vision 2030 General Plan includes two classifications for higher density residential uses - High-Medium Density (HMD) and High Density (HD).
 The High-Medium designation allows 12 to 24 units per acre, while the High Density designation allows 24 to 36 units per acre.
-The proposed project has a density of 36 units per acre, which is consistent with the High Density (HD) designations.
-Therefore, because there is no definitive designation for a mixed use project and there are General Plan policies that encourage higher density and alternate housing types (see below), the City has relied upon the High Density designation to determine compliance with the General Plan.
-Based on this designation, the proposed multi-family portion of the project would comply with the General Plan.
+The proposed project, at 200 units, has a density of 34 units per acre.
+Therefore, because there is no definitive designation for a mixed use project and there are General Plan policies that encourage higher density and alternate housing types (see below), the City Council has set the numeric limit on residential units at 200 for this project.
+Based on this designation, the proposed multi-family portion of the project would comply with the General Plan under the High Density designation.